 1. New development shall not restrict access to the shoreline.
 Access to coastal areas shall be required for new development.
 2. Tidelands and water areas of Arcata Bay shall be designated Natural Resource-Public Trust Lands [NR-PTL], and identified as passive use recreational areas.

 3. The Arcata Marsh and Wildlife Sanctuary shall be designated as Natural Resource [NR] and the recreational component of the project identified as a passive use recreational area.
 4. The continued use of the tideland for scientific and educational studies is encouraged.
-5. The Arcata Marsh and Wildlife Sanctuary (~~AMWS~~) shall be maintained and new facilities shall be consistent with the [AMWS-Arcata Marsh and Wildlife Sanctuary](#) plan adopted by the City Council.
-6. The South "I" Street boat launch shall be enhanced [or relocated](#)~~and maintained~~ to accommodate small watercraft and windsurfing.
+5. The Arcata Marsh and Wildlife Sanctuary (AMWS) shall be maintained and new facilities shall be consistent with the AMWS plan adopted by the City Council.
+6. The South "I" Street boat launch shall be enhanced and maintained to accommodate small watercraft and windsurfing.
 7. The placement of interpretative sites along the Arcata Bay shore, including Nature and Wildlife Centers, shall be coordinated with other agencies, and serve as an educational focal point for Arcata's natural resource areas.
-8. Access on the levee from the Arcata Marsh and Wildlife Sanctuary AMWS westward to the City limit will be provided for passive recreation and nature observation.
+8. Access on the levee from the AMWS westward to the City limit will be provided for passive recreation and nature observation.

 RC-4d Diking, dredging, filling, and shoreline structures.
-Diking, filling, or dredging of Bay waters, wetlands, and estuaries ~~shall be~~ is discouraged and only permitted where it has been demonstrated that the Public Trust resources and values are being protected, and mitigation measures have been provided, which minimize adverse environmental effects, for the following limited uses.
+Diking, filling, or dredging of Bay waters, wetlands, and estuaries shall be permitted where it has been demonstrated that the Public Trust resources and values are being protected, and mitigation measures have been provided, which minimize adverse environmental effects, for the following limited uses.

 1. Incidental public service purposes including, but not limited to, burying cables and pipes, and maintaining existing dikes and public facilities.
 2. Maintaining a channel adequate to serve the boat ramp at current levels of use.
 3. Resource restoration purposes.
 4. Nature study, aquaculture, or similar Public Trust resource dependent activities.
-5. Agriculture as currently practiced within existing ~~farmed wetlands~~diked former tidelands but not including the expansion thereof.
+5. Agriculture as currently practiced within existing farmed wetlands but not including the expansion thereof.

-In order to protect existing development, shoreline structures (such as dikes or tide gates) that may alter the natural shoreline, may be permitted only when they do not ~~effect~~affect any federally listed species and no other feasible, less environmentally-damaging alternative is available, and only when not located within a wetland, unless the wetland will be the primary beneficiary of the structure.
+In order to protect existing development, shoreline structures (such as dikes or tidegates) that may alter the natural shoreline, may be permitted only when they do not effect any federally listed species and no other feasible, less environmentally-damaging alternative is available, and only when not located within a wetland, unless the wetland will be the primary beneficiary of the structure.

-The ~~disposal placement~~ of dredge ~~spoils material~~ on existing wetlands shall not be permitted unless such ~~disposal placement~~ is necessary for either a Public Trust resource restoration project or for the maintenance of existing agricultural operations in ~~farmed wetlands~~diked former tidelands.
+The disposal of dredge spoils on existing wetlands shall not be permitted unless such disposal is necessary for either a Public Trust resource restoration project or for the maintenance of existing agricultural operations in farmed wetlands.
 Fill will be allowed for aquaculture projects if it can be shown that it is necessary for the project, is required to be located within the wetland, and there is no other feasible, less environmentally damaging, alternative.